stennety/mywebsite/bio.md

 I moved onto recommendation systems.
 Building, analysing, criticising and [writing about them](https://towardsdatascience.com/4-ways-to-supercharge-your-recommendation-system-aeac34678ce9).
 The machine learning space is huge from a research perspective and an even larger expanse when factoring in implementation.
-So I picked recommendation systems & unsupervised learning and decided to deep dive, from end-to-end.
+I picked only recommendation systems & unsupervised learning and decided to deep dive; end-to-end fun.
 You can find some of my open-source projects on [GitHub](https://github.com/93tilinfinity).
 Along the way, I started began making data chill at [www.scarletteai.com](https://www.scarletteai.com).